Türkiye

 Introduction

 Civil society organizations (CSOs) play a significant role in Türkiye.
-According to the latest data from July 2024, there are 100,760 registered associations and 6,094 foundations operating alongside many informal organizations, such as platforms, initiatives, and groups.
+According to the latest data from June 1 2025, there are 101,185 registered associations and 6,094 foundations operating alongside many informal organizations, such as platforms, initiatives, and groups.
 Their areas of work are mostly concentrated in social solidarity and social services, education, health, vocational training, sports, and religion.
-According to the data provided by the Directorate General for Relations with Civil Society (DGRCS), as of June 2023, only 1.5% of registered associations (1,536 associations) were active in the fields of human rights advocacy.
+According to the data provided by the Directorate General for Relations with Civil Society (DGRCS), as of June 2025, only 1.5% of registered associations (1,547 associations) were active in the fields of rights and advocacy.

 Until 2004, when a new Associations Law was enacted in Türkiye, the autonomy of Turkish CSOs was restricted.
 The new Law on Associations was viewed positively by both civil society and the EU.
 Subsequently, in 2008, Türkiye also adopted a Law on Foundations, which further improved the legal environment.
 Nonetheless, legal deficiencies and restrictions remain.